CREATING AND USING PATTERNS

 not being filled in, as well as the unassigned orbit numbers; see

-separate documentation and movie on
+separate documentation and

 Note that there are now 2 exposures executing at each pattern point.